 Dexedrine withdrawal symptoms are not usually life-threatening.
 But they can be painful and distressing.

 - Agitation, anxiety, and irritability.

 - Sleep disturbances.

 - Seizures (rare).

-Along with seizures, the most significant risks are the mental health complications.
+Along with seizures, the most significant risks are mental health complications.
 Someone in Dexedrine withdrawal could become so depressed or aggressive that they could hurt themselves or someone else.
 6,7Learn more about Dexedrine withdrawal symptoms.

 Withdrawing From Dexedrine: Treatment Methods and Options for Help